ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/Experimental-Runs.md

 ## Experiment stuck in `Waiting` state after beginning a run

-This issue was encountered on Iris during the transition between Seci and Ibex.
-SECI was in a waiting state prior to shutdown, then IBEX was left in this waiting state.
-Usually SECI run control is transient i.e. set by Open GENIE and cleared on a SECI restart, so just restarting SECI would usually clear it.
-The is now a new PV that you can write to from IBEX to force a resync of run control
+There is now a new PV that you can write to from IBEX to force a resync of run control

     caput %MYPVPREFIX%CS:RC:SYNC:SP 1